Updated on April 30, 2018 by Asher Fergusson

 What should I bring on my India trip?A lot of people were asking me, “What should I pack for India?” so I wrote this complete India packing checklist.

-Below are my top 17 “must-take” items which I hope will make your next trip safer and more enjoyable.
-At the bottom I also include “What NOT to bring to India”.
+Below are my top 17 “must-take” items and I also have an important section on what to wear in India which I hope will make your next trip safer and more enjoyable.
+At the bottom I also include a list of what NOT to bring to India.
 Read More

 How to Survive Travel to India as a Beginner, What to Eat & Drink, Women-Specific Tips, Scams to Avoid & Everything Else You Need to Know